 In the first ten years of The National Book Awards, prizes were bestowed on such established and emerging writers as and poets W.H.
 Auden, Marianne Moore, Wallace Stevens, and William Carlos Williams; novelists Saul Bellow, Ralph Ellison, Bernard Malamud, and William Faulkner; and non-fiction writers such as Rachel Carlson.

-During the 1960s and 1970s, the National Book Awards underwent some changes, greatly expanding the number of book categories to sixteen and bestowing a total of twenty-eight awards on winners chosen by a committee of publishers, booksellers, distributors, librarians, authors, and critics.
+During the 1960s and 1970s, the National Book Awards underwent some changes, greatly expanding the number of book categories to sixteen and bestowing a total of twenty-eight awards on winners chosen by a committee of publishers, booksellers, distributors, librarian

 In 1987, the National Book Awards were re-focused with a renewed emphasis on being literary prizes given “by writers to writers.”
 In 1996, the National Book Foundation established the practice of using independent panels established writers to judge their respective categories.

 In recent years, winners have included Colum McCann (Fiction: Let the Great World Spin